iremkapucuoglu/p4b-website/content/en/docs/glossary.md

 Local accessibility, also known as neighborhood-level accessibility, refers to the ease with which people can access essential services within a specific neighborhood or area ([Handy, 1992](http://www.jstor.org/stable/23288518 "Visit Reference")).
 It usually refers to active modes of transport and is focusing on short travel distances.

 #### Micromobility
-Micromobility is a growing trend in urban transportation, involving small, lightweight vehicles like electric scooters and bicycles.
-These compact modes of transport offer convenient, eco-friendly solutions for short-distance travel.
+Micromobility is a growing trend in urban transportation, involving small, lightweight vehicles like electric scooters and skateboards.
+These compact modes of transport offer convenient solutions for short-distance travel.

-One of the key advantages of micromobility is its positive impact on the environment.
-By replacing traditional modes of transportation with electric scooters and bicycles, micromobility helps reduce air pollution and greenhouse gas emissions.
-Additionally, it promotes active mobility, contributing to healthier lifestyles and reducing the carbon footprint.

 <p align="center">
 <img src="/images/docs/technical_documentation/glossary/micromobility_freepik.webp" alt="micromobility" style="max-height:300px;"/>